andrew-k191/expenseCalculator-app/README.md

 # A Simple Expense Calculator App

-*A simple and fun expense calculator app written pure HTML, CSS, and vanilla JavaScript*
+*A simple and fun Expense Calculator App written pure HTML, CSS, and vanilla JavaScript*

 Check it out <a href="">here</a>!